Frank Bainimarama: Electoral victories

-Suspension from Parliament
+Suspension from Parliament and convictions

 On 17 February 2023, Bainimarama was suspended from parliament for three years after making disparaging references to President Wiliame Katonivere and Prime Minister Sitiveni Rabuka, as well as making treasonous comments in breach of standing orders.
-However, he remains Opposition Leader.
+He remained the opposition leader.

 On 8 March 2023 Bainimarama resigned from Parliament and as leader of the opposition.

 On 9 March 2023 Bainimarama was charged with abuse of office over allegations he and police commissioner Sitiveni Qiliho interfered with an investigation into financial mismanagement at the University of the South Pacific.
 The two were released on bail the next day after pleading not guilty.
+Bainimarama and Qiliho were acquitted on 12 October 2023.
+On 14 March 2024 the High Court of Fiji overturned the acquittal and convicted Bainimarama of attempting to pervert the course of justice and Qiliho of abuse of office.
+On 9 May 2024, he was sentenced to a year in jail.
+On 8 November, Fiji Corrections Service announced his early release from prison.

+On 22 October 2025, Bainimarama was sentenced by the High Court to a 12-month suspended prison term after being found guilty on 2 October of "making an unwarranted demand with menace", becoming the first person in Fiji to be convicted under this new legal provision.

 Cabinet

 Personal life

 Bainimarama hails from the village of Kiuva in the Kaba Peninsula, Tailevu Province.
 He is the brother of Ratu Meli Bainimarama and Ratu Timoci Bainimarama, both senior civil servants.
 He was Roman Catholic-educated and graduated from Marist Brothers High School in Suva.
-He is married to Maria Makitalena; they have six children and several grandchildren.
-He is a sports enthusiast, with a particular passion for rugby union and athletics; he became president of the Fiji Rugby Union on 31 May 2014.
-In January 2022, Bainimarama underwent heart surgery in Melbourne, Australia.
+He is married to Maria Makitalena; they have six children.

+Bainimarama is a sports enthusiast, with a particular passion for rugby union and athletics; he became president of the Fiji Rugby Union on 31 May 2014.
+In January 2022, he underwent heart surgery in Melbourne, Australia.
 During his recovery, Aiyaz Sayed-Khaiyum was named Acting Prime Minister.
-Bainimarama returned to Fiji in March 2022.
+He returned to Fiji in March 2022.

-Bainimarama displays above his office desk portraits of Elizabeth II, former Queen of Fiji, and of her consort, Prince Philip, Duke of Edinburgh.
-He has said of himself: "I'm still loyal to the Queen.
-Many people are in Fiji.
-One of the things I'd like to do is see her restored as our monarch, to be Queen of Fiji again."
-However, in 2012 Bainimarama's government abolished the Queen's Official Birthday holiday in Fiji and replaced the Queen's image on Fiji's banknotes and coins with the Fijian coat of arms (themselves granted by royal warrant).